 Submissions should also include the following:

-5. Reason why this material is innovative or significant or an important
+4. Reason why this material is innovative or significant to the BruCON audience

-7. Information about if yes or no the submission has already been
+6. Information about if yes or no the submission has already been presented and where.

 Additional Speakers Info